 Sometimes life gets busy and we put our social needs aside to focus on our work or studies.
 It’s easy to do but can be quite detrimental to our well-being, so here are some tips on how to maintain a good social life:

-- Plan an evening out at least once a week – whether it be to dinner, the movies, to a bar, or just spending some time at someone’s house, being with real people outside of your normal environment is very good for you.
+Plan an evening out at least once a week – whether it be to dinner, a date, the movies, to a bar, or just spending some time at someone’s house, being with real people outside of your normal environment is very good for you.

 How to have a healthy social life and save money